netgen/local-development-setup/nginx/ssl/README.md

 Authority (RCA) and server certificates.
-RCA certificate will be registered in the operating system's Root Certificate Store (RCS), so that any additionally generated server certificates get automatically validated by the browser without defining exceptions or importing it into operating system's certificate store.
+RCA certificate will be registered in the operating system's Root Certificate Store (RCS), so that any additionally generated server certificates get automatically validated by the browser without defining exceptions or importing them into operating system's certificate store.

 Start with writing down your chosen password in `password.txt` in case you need to generate new server certificate using the same RCA later on.